Async Rust: Futures, Tasks, Wakers—Oh My!

 Now both requests finish successfully.
 But there’s a problem.
 Since we’re attempting to make two concurrent requests, our program should take only as long as the longest request, however, our program takes 5 seconds even though the longest request only takes 3 seconds.
 The issue is that both futures are running on the same task, the one implicitly spawned by the runtime.

-When we make the first call to .await the runtime is free to switch to another task, except there isn’t any, so we’re forced to wait until the first request finishes before we can make the second.
-In other words, our program executes synchronously, even though we’re using async / .await.
-To execute both requests concurrently, we need to spawn another task.
+the runtime is free to switch to another task, except there isn’t any, so we’re forced to wait until the first request finishes before we can make the second.
+In other words, our program executes synchronously, even though we’re using async / .await

 #[tokio::main]